dhrumilp15/UnitConverter/README.md

 This was the first time I wrote tests for python!

 My tests are all in the tests/ folder.
 I tried to make comprehensive tests but I'd really appreciate it if you could leave feedback on how to make better tests!

+I'm using pytest as my test runner, so run `python -m pytest` to run the tests in the tests/ folder!